fivetran/dbt_quickbooks/README.md

 By default, the package does not generate exchange gain/loss entries.
 Enable this feature if both of the following apply to your QuickBooks data:

 - Your business records transactions in multiple currencies.
-- You have an account with a subtype of `ExchangeGainOrLoss` configured in QuickBooks.
+- You have an active account with a subtype of `ExchangeGainOrLoss` configured in QuickBooks.

 When enabled, the package adds realized gain/loss entries to your general ledger to capture the currency impact when a foreign currency transaction is settled at a different exchange rate than when it was originally recorded.